I love Ireland Festival (Saint Patrick’s Day)

 This is one of the most interesting part of the entire event.
 People try to dress in different costumes and mascots of mostly green color.
 Some people wear green white and orange.
 Some people have colorful face paintings that represent the Irish flag colors, this could be done freely at the event venue.
 The Parade in Tokyo is said to be the most highly populated across Japan with a population of over 50,000 spectators and participants.
 When I attended last year in Omotesando, I was surprised that the highways were barricaded for this parade.
 There were several groups of people cheering and supporting, some groups played the marching bands, flutes and other instruments, the parade lasted for about a hour and after the procession, the participants went back to the main venue of the event, where there was so much to eat and drink.

-I did never hear about Irish language until I attended this event and happened to hear the language spoken.
+I had never heard about the Irish language until I attended this event and happened to hear the language spoken.
 Well, it is not so commonly used because most Irish as we know often use English language.
 I got to ask some kind fellow who explained more about the Irish language and taught me some phrases on how to greet and say thank you (go raibh maith agat) in Irish.
-I must repeat again that, modernity is trying to put an end to diversity.
+As previously mentioned, modernity is trying to put an end to diversity.
 It is clear that smaller cultures and traditions are almost dying out, however, I strongly believe that diversity makes life more interesting therefore we should try to enjoy the differences of diverse culture and language.

 There are so many other things that you can enjoy that I might have forgotten to include here, however, I recommend that you try all things even those I did not mention in this article.
 Experience is a great teacher.
 I am sure that you will have a great time especially if you like to try out something different.
 Have a wonderful time.